storj/docs/app/node/get-started/install-node-software/qnap-storage-node-app/page.md

 1. Monetize your excess capacity on the Storj Network

-2. Back up your NAS Device to the Network using Gateway-MT and any S3-compatible backup solution.
+2. [Back up your NAS Device](docId:ahJah5samahgueFu) using QNAP's HBS 3 using Storj's S3-compatible API

 For a video walkthrough of this process, please see below: